-The Disney California Adventure theme park is incredibly different to Universal Studios Hollywood and therefore may be worth visiting in addition to your trip to the Universal theme park depending on your interests.
+The Disney California Adventure Park at Disneyland is very different to Universal Studios Hollywood and therefore depending on your interests, it may be worth visiting both.

 Universal Studios Hollywood has a limited number of roller coasters and instead boasts a number of motion simulation rides and the World Famous Studio Tour which sees you go behind the scenes at one of the largest operational studios in Hollywood.

 Meanwhile, the Disney California Adventure Park boasts an extensive number of track-based rides and allows you to meet Disney characters.
 Typically families with young children (aged 8 and under) prefer visiting the Disneyland Resort as a whole when compared to Universal Studios.